 In the restaurant-to-consumer model type, restaurants offer food deliveries directly through their website or application or join online food delivery platforms.
 For instance, the food company McDonald's operates its online food delivery network in certain countries through its website or application.
 The company also collaborated with local food delivery companies like DoorDash to deliver food to regions, areas, and places they do not serve.

-By channel type, the global online food delivery services market is divided into websites/desktop and mobile applications type.
+By channel type, the global market is divided into websites/desktop and mobile applications type.

 The mobile application segment owns the highest market share and is anticipated to grow at a CAGR of 19.9% over the forecast period.
 The market is anticipated to grow fastest during the forecast period, maintaining its top spot.
 This fast growth is because more and more people are getting smartphones and technology is getting better, like with 3G and 4G networks.
 In addition, many restaurants offer discounts to end-users ordering food via mobile applications.